-So if you're a longtime Delta loyalist, or you're considering flying the airline more often, it's worth understanding which Delta credit cards will serve you best as you fly, especially since there are seven Delta credit cards now available.
-Here's our list of the best Delta credit cards of 2020:
+So if you’re a longtime Delta loyalist or you’re considering flying the airline more often as travel returns, it’s worth understanding which Delta credit cards will serve you best as you fly, especially since there are seven Delta credit cards available.
+Even better, many of these cards have solid welcome bonuses right now, though not the highest we’ve ever seen.
+Here’s our list of the best Delta credit cards of 2021.

 Delta SkyMiles® Blue American Express Card: Best Delta credit card with no annual fee

 Delta SkyMiles® Gold American Express Card: Best for occasional Delta flyers

 Delta SkyMiles® Platinum American Express Card: Best for regular Delta flyers

 Delta SkyMiles® Reserve American Express Card: Best Delta companion certificate